dwayne/elm-calculator-tutorial/src/README.md

 - Basic knowledge of Elm as provided by the [official Elm guide](https://guide.elm-lang.org/).
 - And most importantly of all, a desire to learn and understand how things work.

+## Audience

+Anyone interested in using Elm to build reliable, maintainable, and delightful web applications.

 ## Learning Outcomes

-Here's some of what you can expect to learn by reading this tutorial:
+Here's some of what you can expect to learn or, at the very least, expose yourself to by reading this tutorial:

 - A repeatable process for building any Elm web application.
 - How to use [Devbox](https://www.jetify.com/devbox).
-- How to structure your folders.
+- How to structure your directories.
 - How to build and deploy any Elm web application using Bash scripts.
 - How to prototype with HTML/CSS.
 - How to structure your HTML/CSS with [BEM](https://getbem.com/).